origoss-labs/charts/charts/corteza/hack/corteza-all-in-one/README.md

 ## K3s

+K3s comes with Rancher's Local Path Provisioner and this enables the ability to create persistent volume claims out of the box using local storage on the respective node.
+Because the cluster runs on the host system natively, it requires no further configuration, the Persistent Volumes can be reached in:
+`/var/lib/rancher/k3s/storage/`.
+The Volumes are represented as directories here, following the convention of `<pv-name>_<namespace>_<pvc-name>`.

 # Notes
 - The **Let's Encrypt Issuer** chart deploys a custom resource defined by the **cert-manager** helm chart.
 If `--letsencrypt` is enabled but `--cert-manager` is not, the script will check whether **cert-manager** is already deployed.
 If not, it exits with an error.